tghack/tg18hack/crypto/dizzy/writeup.md

 # Writeup Dizzy

 This is a rotational cipher.
-By trial and error you will find that it's rot17.
+By trial and error you will find that you may solve the task by using rot9.

 The flag is:
 ```